notofonts/noto-docs/src/descriptions/NotoSerifBalinese.md

-Noto Serif Balinese is a serif design for texts in the Balinese script.
+Noto Serif Balinese is a modulated (“serif”) design for texts in the Balinese script.
 It contains 217 glyphs, 6 OpenType features, and supports 129 characters.